Bunyod16/elon_tweets/README.md

 # elon_tweets
-A script that alerts you when elon makes a tweet
+A script to analyse the relation for the value of cryptocurrency and tweets of influencial people.